vidaxl-com/cowlog/packages/cowlog/README.md

 Mutes the output.
 This can be convinient in some cases.

 #### `l({a:'1,b:1}).keys()`
-Will print only the keys for object type aruments. here ["a', "b"]
+Will print only the keys for object type aruments. here ["a", "b"]

 ### DSL chaining
 For instance typing